Non Sequitur by Wiley Miller for July 25, 2015

 12. Profile 6

-dot-the-I almost 9 years ago
+dot-the-I over 9 years ago

 There is bad religion and good religion, and the bad has been cited to dismiss all faiths.
 The good has assisted and promoted life much more than the bad has taken it.
 Knowing the difference between the bad and the good is key.